smash the stack for fun and profit

 char *argv[]={"/bin/rm","./test",NULL};

-1. we get the address of "/bin/rm" by the relative jmp/call trick and pop to the %esi.
+I use the stack to store those data.1. we get the address of "/bin/rm" by the relative jmp/call trick and pop to the %esi.

 2. copy the content of the %esi to %ebx.